PTON

 The Selling Roster

-The breadth here matters more than the size.
-Chief Commercial Officer Dion Sanders led the pack, selling 235,086 shares across two dates in February at prices between $4.14 and $4.41, totaling roughly $1.01 million.
+The breadth matters more than the dollar amount.
+Chief Commercial Officer Dion Sanders led, selling 235,086 shares across two dates in February at prices between $4.14 and $4.41 — roughly $1.01 million.
 Chief Content Officer Jennifer Cunningham Cotter moved 154,497 shares at $4.41 on February 20 for $681,672.
 CEO Peter Stern sold 31,461 shares at $4.14 on February 17 for $130,214.
-CFO Elizabeth Coddington and Chief Product Officer Nick Caldwell both sold on March 16, at nearly identical prices around $3.87, for a combined $249,269.
-And as recently as April, COO Charles Peter Kirol sold in two tranches at $5.02 and $5.16 for $118,384 total.
+CFO Elizabeth Coddington and Chief Product Officer Nick Caldwell both sold on March 16 at nearly identical prices around $3.87, for a combined $249,269.
+Most recently, COO Charles Peter Kirol sold in two tranches in April at $5.02 and $5.16, totaling $118,384.

 The Turnaround Case, on Paper